Back | Home | Aller à version française

 It is still indexes that mean that hominid power is not simply a continuation of animal leadership: Homo owes to indexes the indefiniteness, which makes him not graspable.
 By opposition to indicia, full signs, the indexes of commandment, empty signs, although triggering very specific task seem to proceed from an infinite source and to go to infinite aims.
 We find a good illustration of this in Tarragona, this statue of Augustus advancing toward the sea just an arm, a hand, a finger, a firm eye, which were enough to govern the empire, by cleaving its flows, like a rudder does to the water.
 Let us repeat that the front to back head movement, the "neFsis", expressed by itself the supreme power of Zeus-Jupiter.
 The French says of a leader he is drunk with power; power indeed is intoxicating insofar as the indexes to which is it due are charged; some people feed on power both physically and semiotically.

 Indexation culminates in fascination and hypnosis where the hypnotist, using orientations of his voice, lights fixations and simple convecting rhythms, creates in the hypnotized a gravitation of the attention that takes over any possible evasion <2B9>.
-The spotlights of film maker-photographer Leni Riefenstahl pointing on Hitler at Nuremberg indexed him, turning him in turn into a gigantic hypnotising and hypnotised index.
+The spotlights of film maker-photographer Leni Riefenstahl pointing on Hitler at Nuremberg indexed him, turning him in turn into a gigantic hypnotizing and hypnotized index.
 His word and the screams responding to his voice only had to follow the convections already traced by the indexes of lights.
 Great revelations will often consist of (jets of) light and (raised) voices, those two vehicles of major indexations.

 5G3.
 Index and negative election: the scapegoat

 Let's widen this example to the situations of native Homo, and let us suppose in a hominid group the perishing of plants or game, the spreading and repetition of illnesses, a destruction of goods.
-In other words, let us imagine that a state of instability accompanied by a difuse maleficent charge is created in a group.
+In other words, let us imagine that a state of instability accompanied by a diffuse maleficent charge is created in a group.
 And let us imagine that a few troubling indicia appear.
 In a plant.
 In an animal.
 In a member of the group.
 Especially if this takes place in a place or a moment already predestined.

 5G4.
 Index and violence.
 Rape

 Hominid groups are often violent.
 They defend their values, their saliences and pregnances that only activate-passivate each other well in contrast with other foreign values, those of the out-group allowing the in-group to articulate.
-If a hominid group is as easily unanimous and focusable, it is because it is enough that someone or something should become an index in it, with the charge of any indexation, to create a more or less rhythmical convection and gravitation.
+If a hominid group is as easily unanimous and focusable, it is because it is enough that someone or something should become an index in it, carrying the charge of any indexation, to create a more or less rhythmical convection and gravitation.
 Sometimes pointing to a vertiginous target.
 Sometimes propagating scattered fragments.
 But always through adhesions to a yes/no concerning as much the switchover itself as the opposed terms.
-Violating an object or a valued member of the other group is the basic method of indexating violence because of its strength, but also because of its implications of breakup.
+Violating an object or a valued member of the other group is the basic method of violence, indexating both because of its strength, but also because of its implications of breakup.
 In English, to violate duplicates to infringe, transgress, interrupt, disturb, and break.

 5G5.
 Index and commerce: presents, presentations and merchandises

-One of the most powerful indexes is the one Homo realizes when he does with both his flat hands a unique cup to present something, therefore make it present, make it go-before (prae-esse), or still offer it, carrying it across the encounter (ob-ferre).
+One of the most powerful indexes is the one Homo realizes when he does with both his flat hands a unique cup to present something, and therefore make it present, make it go-before (prae-esse), or still offer it, carrying it across the encounter (ob-ferre).
 Homo can also use both of his hands like the two comparative plates of a scale.
 In these two cases a merchandise is created in the wide sense (merx, element of exchange), either that the object of the right hand-platter compares to that of the left hand-platter, or that the object in the cup formed by the two hands of a specimen should compare itself to the object in the cup of the two hands of another.

 Commerce (merx, cum) in the full sense is the exchange of merchandises in the wide sense (merx, cum).
 According to the French use, it then extends from merchandises in the strict sense, i.e. objects and services that can be valued in monies, to thoughts and sentiments, roles and grades, sexual relations ("commerce with"); English uses the same semantic extension.
-In the primitive bargaining, not only objects but also prestige are exchanged, where double take is adjoined with a double gift (Mauss), involving the giver as much as the given; Boas and Mauss assuredly exaggerated the prodigality of the native American potlatch, imagining that to every gift of one responded a greater gift of the other until the ruin of one of the two, but this practice, of which Barnett, Drucker and Heizer have demonstrated the functional and non-destructive characteristic, remains emblematic of that the prestigious exchange overruns the simple trade.
-Merchandise in the narrow sense, giving way to strictly evaluable trades and purchases is a derived economic conception characteristic of our very industrialised societies but, today still, bargaining remains a weighting of objects and roles, and it is frequent that Africans make the difference between buying and paying, whence "paying" designates the action of exchanging goods against money as in supermarket that only offers merchandises in the narrow sense, while "buying" means a much wider exchange implicating advances, refusal, agreements on value, interests and desires.
+In the primitive bargaining, not only objects but also prestige are exchanged, where double take is adjoined with a double gift (Mauss), involving the giver as much as the given.
+Boas and Mauss assuredly exaggerated the prodigality of the native American potlatch, imagining that to every gift of one responded a greater gift of the other until the ruin of one of the two.
+But this primitive bargaining practice, of which Barnett, Drucker and Heizer have demonstrated the functional and non-destructive characteristic, remains emblematic of the fact that the prestigious exchange overruns the simple trade.
+Merchandise in the narrow sense, giving way to strictly evaluable trades and purchases is a derived economic conception characteristic of our very industrialized societies but, today still, bargaining remains a weighting of objects and roles, and it is frequent that Africans make the difference between buying and paying, whence "paying" designates the action of exchanging goods against money as in supermarket that only offers merchandises in the narrow sense, while "buying" means a much wider exchange implicating advances, refusal, agreements on value, interests and desires.

 5G6.
 Index and collaboration.
 From community to society.
 Socius

-More specifically, they establish the opposition of marked/non marked poles <3B>, where the non-marked was the obvious (such as the masculine and singular in French) whereas the marked required a specific determination (such as the feminine and the plural in French).
+More specifically, indexes establish the opposition of marked/non marked poles <3B>, where the non-marked was the obvious (such as the masculine and singular in French) whereas the marked required a specific determination (such as the feminine and the plural in French).
 That way, the *woruld was distributed according to the markings: right/left, singular/plural, masculine/feminine, adult/elderly, adult/young, high/low, etc., by which the pre-indicial and post-indicial cleavages of technique accentuated <4C2>.

 5H.
 Indicia-index